giorginolab/vmd_plumed/doc/INSTALL.md

 follow the instructions provided below.

 Note that you will **need write privileges** in VMD's program directory.
-Should you lack them, you have three options:
-(a) ask the system administrator; (b) perform a private installation of VMD, or (c) try the _non-root instructions_ below.
+Should you lack them, perform a private installation of VMD or, alternatively, try the _non-root instructions_ below (need testing).

 ### How to upgrade (one-sentence version) ###